Profile

 📦 Storage

-• Store the fritters in an airtight container in the fridge for up to 2-3 days.
+• To keep the frittatine tasting fresh, store them in an airtight container in the fridge for up to three days.
+Place a sheet of kitchen paper inside to absorb any excess moisture.

 🍷 Pairing